ethereum/trin/book/src/developers/contributing/build_instructions/linux.md

 ### Optional flags for conflicting nodes

-The discovery and JSON-RPC ports may conflict with an existing an Ethereum client on the same machine.
+The discovery and JSON-RPC ports may conflict with an existing an Ethereum client or other software on the same machine.

 `--discovery-port <port>`.
-If an Ethereum consensus client is already running, it may be using the default port 9000.
+The default port is 9009.
+Pick something else if in use.

 `--web3-http-address <ip_address>:<port>`.
 If an Ethereum execution client is already running, it may be using the default port 8545.
 The localhost IP address (127.0.0.1) is recommended here.

 `--web3-transport http`.
 If a new http port is specified using `--web3-http-address` (as above), the transport must also be changed to http from the default (ipc).